xyzalbaner/Discord-Vanity-Sniper/README.md

 showcase video> discord.gg/xyzshop

+btw in clip "vanity taken" means not that you took the vanity, it's just a taken vanity, and it keeps looking for it until its free2claim!

 ɤ fast Tool & good gui
 ɤ Updatest Version of Chrome Version ɤ dev's discord Tag: bhop3